-Operating a motorcycle requires different skills than it does to drive a car; however, road laws apply to every driver just the same.
-A combination of consistent education, regard for traffic laws, and common sense go a long way in reducing the amount of motorcycle-related fatalities each year.
-As a motorcyclist, it’s essential for you to understand common safety motorcycle tips to make sure that your future rides are safe ones.
+Consistent education, regard for traffic laws, and common sense go a long way in reducing the amount of motorcycle-related fatalities each year.
+As a motorcyclist, you need to understand common safety motorcycle tips to ensure that your future rides are safe.

 Wear the Proper Gear

 Wearing a helmet is the most secure way to avoid a head injury in the event of a crash.
 A motorcycle rider who isn’t wearing a helmet is five times more likely to sustain a critical and potentially fatal head injury.

 Make sure that you’re wearing the appropriate motorcyclist gear and clothing that will help minimize the number of injuries in the event of a skid or accident.
 Wear leather clothes, boots with nonskid soles, and gloves to protect yourself from severe injuries.
 Another safe step to take is to attach reflective tape to your clothes so that other drivers can see you, especially in the dark.

 To be a safe motorcycle driver, you must remember to drive defensively.
 Don’t forget that you are not riding in a big car, but other people are.
 There is always a chance that another driver might not see you since you’re operating a smaller vehicle.

 Unfortunately, nearly two-thirds of all motorcycle accidents are caused by a driver that violates a motorcyclist’s right of way.
 So here are a few tips that can help you stay safe:

 - Stay out of a car driver’s blind spots.

 - Signal far in advance of any changes in direction you’ll be taking.